Samir692/java-developer-skillset/README.md

 - Hierarchical Inheritance: where class A extends class B where class C extends class B as well
 - Multiple Inheritance: where class A extends class B and class C

+Polymorphism is a process of performing a single action with different ways.
+There are 2 types of this.

+Static Polymorphism: The behaviour of the class is clear in compile time.
+Method overload is one example to that.
+Dynamic Polymorphism: The behaviour of the class is clear in runtime.
+Method override is one example to that.